Spinors on Singular Spaces and the Topology of Causal Fermion Systems: Spinors on Singular Spaces

 \section{Spinors on Singular Spaces}

 We now turn attention to examples on curved space or in curved space-time.
-For the computation of the Dirac operator we shall always use the following convenient method, which makes it unnecessary to compute all the spin coefficients.
-Instead, the zero order term in the Dirac operator is computed similar to a ``covariant divergence.''
-Suppose that the metric of our manifold~$(\hat{M}^k, g)$ has signature~$(r,s)$, and that the spin scalar product on the corresponding spinor bundle has signature~$(\mathfrak{q,p})$.
+Our main interest is to describe singularities of the geometry.
+For the computation of the Dirac operator, we shall always use the following convenient method, which makes it unnecessary to compute all the spin coefficients.
+Instead, the zero order term in the Dirac operator is written as a ``covariant divergence.''
+Suppose that the metric of our manifold~$(\scrM^k, g)$ has signature~$(r,s)$, and that the spin scalar product on the corresponding spinor bundle has signature~$(\mathfrak{q,p})$.
 Our starting point are symmetric matrices~$(\sigma^i)_{i=1,\ldots, k}$ on~$\C^{\mathfrak{q,p}}$ which satisfy the canonical anti-commutation relations in the corresponding Euclidean or Minkowski space, \beq \{ \sigma^i, \sigma^j \} = 2 s_i\: \delta^{ij} \:,\qquad \text{with} \qquad s_1,\ldots, s_r=1,\; s_{r+1},\ldots, s_k=-1 \:. \eeq A typical choice are the Pauli matrices or the usual Dirac matrices.

-\begin{Prp} Let~$(\hat{M}^k,g)$ be a spin manifold with a metric of signature~$(r,s)$ with~$r \leq 1$ and~$s \leq 3$.
-Let~$\Dir$ be the Dirac operator acting on smooth sections~$\Gamma(\hat{M}, S\hat{M})$ of the corresponding spinor bundle (for an arbitrarily chosen spin structure).
+\begin{Prp} Let~$(\scrM^k,g)$ be a spin manifold with a metric of signature~$(r,s)$ with~$r \leq 1$ and~$s \leq 3$.
+Let~$\Dir$ be the Dirac operator acting on smooth sections~$\Gamma(\scrM, S\scrM)$ of the corresponding spinor bundle (for an arbitrarily chosen spin structure).
 Assume that there is a local chart~$(x^i, U)$ in which the metric is diagonal, i.e.\

 (where the coefficient functions~$g_i \in C^\infty(U, \R^+)$ may depend on all~$k$ variables).
 Then around every point in~$U$ there is a local trivialization of the spinor bundle by pseudo-orthonormal bases $(\e_\alpha)_{\alpha=1,\ldots, {\mathfrak{p+q}}}$ such that in this local chart and trivialization, the Dirac operator takes the form \beq \Dir = i G^j \frac{\partial}{\partial x^j} + B \:, \eeq where